openstack-security/openstack-security.github.io/_posts/2016-05-05-clearing-the-air.markdown

 ## Vulnerability Management Outside of OpenStack
-The Vulnerability Management Team (VMT) only manages issues for OpenStack componens (with the "vulnerability:managed" tag) inside the OpenStack ecosystem.
+The Vulnerability Management Team (VMT) only manages issues for OpenStack components (with the "vulnerability:managed" tag) inside the OpenStack ecosystem.
-A large part of other claimed "vulnerabilities" have to do with third party applications deployed on an OpenStack cloud.
-Unfortunately, much as an operating system is utilized to host insecure things like old versions of Java or PHP that can be vulnerable to many attacks, so OpenStack is used to host applications that can also be vulnerable.
-It is the responsibility of the group maintaining and distributing the third party application to managed the security of that application (ie, a vulnerability in PostGRE SQL is `not` a vulnerability within OpenStack).
+A portion of recently discussed "vulnerabilities" have to do with third party applications deployed on an OpenStack cloud.
+Unfortunately, much as an operating system is utilized to host insecure things like old versions of Java or PHP that can be vulnerable to many attacks, OpenStack is used to host applications that can also be vulnerable.
+It is the responsibility of the group maintaining and distributing the third party application to managed the security of that application (ie, a vulnerability in PostgreSQL is `not` a vulnerability within OpenStack).